ajfisher/interchange-firmata/README.md

 ## Installation

-Generally if you need to use interchange firmata you're best off using it from one of the downstream tools such as interchange.
+Generally if you need to use interchange firmata you're best off using it from one of the downstream tools such as [interchange](https://github.com/ajfisher/nodebots-interchange).
 Installing standard firmata on your board is as simple as:

 ```
-interchange install firmata -a [boardtype] -p [port]
+interchange install StandardFirmata -a [boardtype] -p [port]
 ```

 That instruction will consume this repo as required and pull it down.